ElaXan/GCAndroid/README.md

 ## Prerequisites

-The Requirments are as follows: [Termux](https://termux.dev/en/) and a ton of `Skillssss`.
+The Requirements are as follows: [Termux](https://termux.dev/en/) and a ton of `Skillssss`.
 This may burden your phone, so it's not recommended for low spec devices.

 ## Download links